Foundation vs. Distinguished Level: Your Complete Guide

 Career/Other

-Workforce, military, or trade school
+Workforce, military, trade school

 - ✓ Foundation graduation